 Students/staff living within a defined zone of the campus (generally circa 1000-1100 metres) will not be entitled to a permit as this is deemed to be within a reasonable limit of the campus to use alternative transport or to walk in 15 minutes or less.
 A list of named addresses inside this zone can be viewed at the end of this policy.
 It is suggested, subject to the agreement of the Appeals Committee, that car park users who live within the 1000-1100 metre zone of the main campus and who are required to use their vehicle for work, should take the following actions to secure a permit.

-- Evidence that the applicant needs his/her vehicle on a regular basis to carry out his/her duties effectively at GMIT.
+Evidence that the applicant needs his/her vehicle on a regular basis to carry out his/her duties effectively at ATU.

-- Signature by the Head of Department/School/College/Function confirming that the individual uses his/her vehicle from time to time on GMIT business or business connected with GMIT.
+Signature by the Head of Department/School/College/Function confirming that the individual uses his/her vehicle from time to time on ATU business or business connected with ATU.

 If the Appeals Committee agrees, a letter is granted to the applicant entitling him/her to a parking permit and this letter can be presented to the parking management company who will issue him/her with a parking permit.

-We no longer allow two (car) registrations on one parking permit.
+Two car registrations are not valid at the same time under one parking permit.
 Users can change their registration details by logging on to, and following directions given on the APCOA system.
 It is the user’s responsibility, when changing registration, to ensure details are entered correctly and that they have correct insurance, and other details have not been omitted.
 You are no longer issued with a paper permit from September 2016, as all details are recorded virtually.
 At the time of application, you can register a number of vehicles, however only one can be nominated to avail of a virtual permit.

 Permits are validated against vehicle registration.
 Your contact details are recorded and used for car park management issues.
 Therefore you should not allow others to use your account.

-These are retrieveable by the following the details of the application process.
-New Log On details are required for permit holders prior to August 2016.
+These are retrievable by the following the details of the application process.
+New Log On details are required for all permit applications without 2020/2021 account

 Permit holders who change their car must change their details on APCOA database.
 A note displayed on the windscreen of the intention to change registration details will be accepted by APCOA for 1 day before clamping.
-Permit holders who replace their car with a garage or borrowed car temporarily must change details on APCOA database to have the registration transferred.
 The registration for the original car must be displayed on the windscreen of the temporary car - failure to do so may result in your car being clamped.
+Permit holders who replace their car with a garage or borrowed car for longer than 1 day must change details on APCOA database to have the registration transferred.
 Registration of your original car details must be transferred when you begin using your car again.
 Permit holders requiring a one-day temporary change of permit must display an explanatory note with details of change and registration on account.
 The detail will be recorded by APCOA while on patrol and one day’s parking will be permitted.

 Staff, students and visitors alike must pay for and display a valid ticket in Pay & Display area.
 Tickets can be purchased from the nearby machines or using APCOA Pay by Phone facility.
 The user is responsible for checking they have the ticket displayed correctly and ensuring adequate time is allowed.
 Any issues with Pay & Display parking should be reported immediately to Reception.